 3. Services for Conditions That May Complicate Pregnancy.--You may elect to provide services to pregnant women for the treatment of nonpregnancy conditions that may complicate pregnancy and that are not currently available under your State plan.
 In electing to provide these services, you need only provide them to all pregnant women covered under your plan.
 These services are not subject to the other comparability of services requirements.
 You are not required to specify in your State plan the particular treatments or conditions that are covered under this provision.
 However, specify the addition of any major categories of services (inpatient hospital, physician, etc.) or changes in service limits that you elect to make available only to pregnant women under the exception to the comparability of services requirement.
 (See §4130B.)

-Definitions.--
+B. Definitions.--

 1. Pregnancy-Related Services.--Services for the treatment of conditions or complications that exist or are exacerbated because of pregnancy.